 From Bhopal to Sanchi its 48 kms ( frequent train and local bus services are available to and fro Bhopal) and it take around 45 min to reach Sanchi from Bhopal .

-Sanchi to Vidisha’s Udaygiri caves is 8 km from Sanchi railway station .Public transport are erratic .
-Can only be reached by hired private taxi or autorickshaw .
+Sanchi to Vidisha’s Udaygiri caves is 8 km from Sanchi railway station .Public transport are erratic.
+It can only be reached by hired private taxi or autorickshaw .

 People wanting to visit to Udaygiri caves can club it as a single day tour along with a visit to Sanchi Stupa .About the road condition to Vidisha’s Udaygiri caves, prepare yourself for riding your vehicle on roads marred by potholes .